Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Related products](/Assets/Screenshots/PIM/DataTypes/RelatedProducts.png "[Related products]")

 The data type *Related products* is used to connect other products to the selected product, e. g. for product recommendations.
 You can configure the allowed number of related products.
 You can select each created product as a related product in the product view.
-In the PIM basic product set, the following attributes have the data type *Related products*:
+In the *PIM Basic Set*, the following attributes have the data type *Related products*:
-- Cross Selling
+- Product relations

 ### Configuration